GatorEthics/predictiveWellness/dataAnalytics_DC/01_MisInformation/lit/readme.md

 ###### Quote:
 _“There are a lot of small data problems that occur in big data,” says Spiegelhalter.
 “They don't disappear because you've got lots of the stuff.
 They get worse.”_

+#### Fourth Peer-Reviewed paper
+_Don’t forget people in the use of big data for development_ by Joshua Blumenstock

+##### Abstract
+Today, 95% of the global population has mobile-phone coverage, and the number of people who own a phone is rising fast (see ‘Dialling up’)1.
+Phones generate troves of personal data on billions of people, including those who live on a few dollars a day.
+So aid organizations, researchers and private companies are looking at ways in which this ‘data revolution’ could transform international development.

+Some businesses are starting to make their data and tools available to those trying to solve humanitarian problems.
+The Earth-imaging company Planet in San Francisco, California, for example, makes its high-resolution satellite pictures freely available after natural disasters so that researchers and aid organizations can coordinate relief efforts.
+Meanwhile, organizations such as the World Bank and the United Nations are recruiting teams of data scientists to apply their skills in statistics and machine learning to challenges in international development.

+But in the rush to find technological solutions to complex global problems there’s a danger of researchers and others being distracted by the technology and losing track of the key hardships and constraints that are unique to each local context.
+Designing data-enabled applications that work in the real world will require a slower approach that pays much more attention to the people behind the numbers.